SerCeMan/firewalker/README.md

 or cf.threat_score lt 10
 ```

-Manually testing the rule like the above is error-prone as humans are known to make mistakes.
+Over time, the number of rules and their complexity grows.
+Manually testing rules like the above is error-prone as humans are known to make mistakes.
 After a few steps up in complexity, it becomes apparent that firewall rules are code, and need to be treated as code.
 They need to be stored in a source code repository, managed with a tool like Terraform, and the changes need to be tested on CI.

 Here is where Firewalker comes into play allowing you to write unit tests to ensure that a change to the path regex isn't going to block all of the traffic to your site or cancel out the effect of the rule completely.

-For instance, for the rule above, you can define multiple assertions using Firewalker.
+For instance, for the rule above, you can define multiple assertions with jest.

 ```typescript
 const rule = firewall.createRule(/* */)